- The star that is closest to the Earth is the sun.

 Download the Star and Constellation Worksheet

-This worksheet is free to download and use in the classroom to increase your star and constellation knowledge.Download
+Download and use this worksheet in the classroom or at home to increase your students' Star and Constellation knowledge.Download